ENGL 220 Test-out Information

 After Taking the Test-Out

 Test-out scores are visible on completion of the test.
 The pass mark is 82%.
 No feedback is available on individual student performance.
-The English Department office and student advisors will be notified of passing scores.
+The English Department Graduate Studies office and student advisors will be notified of the test-out results.
+Students who do not pass the test must take ENGL/LING 220 to meet the requirement.